astreum/whitepaper/README.md

 The Fusion Machine is a stack based native runtime for Fusion Machine Code interfacing with the Astreum Accounts State.

+## Conclusion

+These concepts of protocols around decentralized file storage and computation are not novel.
+In Ethereum, it is open-ended by design to be a foundational layer for many protocols yet to be imagined.

+With Astreum we include a storage and compute layer to create a system that offers the following benefits:

+- distribution of financial intermediary and cloud service fees
+- permissionless and pseudonymous(anonymous through private payment channels) access to financial services
+- open and censorship free platform for creators and developers
+- free redistribution of content
+- one language for developing applications and templates, extensible to any current and future use case

 ## References

 1. Bitcoin: A Peer-to-Peer Electronic Cash System - Satoshi Nakamoto